 - Notifications – Verify that notifications are still received, and that notification settings have not been affected following the upgrade.

-As with most test planning, the best place to start is by identifying the highest risk area.
+As with most planning for mobile app upgrade testing, the best place to start is by identifying the highest risk area.
 With the speed at which mobile app updates are released, you could find that upgrade testing is one of the most often completed test sets.
 With target versions changing frequently, it’s important to carefully consider the versions being tested and remember to stay up to date on the latest app usage data.
-Hopefully these tips will help you to feel confident that you have created the best plan to test your app upgrades.
+Hopefully, these tips will help you to feel confident that you have created the best plan to test your app upgrades.